-Wood Stains available on Furniture by Comfy 1
+Wood Finishes available on Furniture by Comfy 1

-To get a better feel for how the various stains look on furniture, we encourage you to look at all the pictures shown of the various models and sectionals in our website, in which the wood stain is usually indicated.
+To get a better feel for how the various finishes look on furniture, we encourage you to look at all the pictures shown of the various models and sectionals in our website, in which the wood finish is often indicated.
 And keep in mind that the colors seen on your monitor come across best in a dimly-lit room.
-Note that our stains show the oak grain less boldly than is the case with the stains on most oak furniture, but the grain is still at least as conspicuous as on high-quality hardwoods such as cherry, mahogany, maple and birch.
+Note the following:

 First row, left to right: